-NOTE: Advanced SIEM integration functionality is only available if you have an activated serial key for the Enterprise Edition of Ekran System.
+NOTE: This feature is only available with an activated serial key for the Enterprise Edition of Ekran System.

 This advanced SIEM integration functionality provides the capability to create a separate log file on the Ekran System Application Server machine and forward the log file to a SIEM system, as well as to define the format of the log file and the data to be written to it.
 It is also possible to send the data over the network without log file creation.

 The log file can be created or forwarded to a SIEM system in one of the following formats:

 • Common Event Format (CEF)